All Projects

 Fired Surface and Appearance

-The typical unglazed fired surface is characterized by a distinctive sheen, smooth to the touch.
-To achieve this, each type of Yixing clay has a firing procedure that must be discovered by the potter.
-The degree of sheen possible is different with each, some will
+IThe most coveted unglazed fired surface is characterized by a distinctive sheen, smooth to the touch.
+To achieve the best of each type of Yixing clay, the firing procedure must be discovered by the potter.
+The degree of sheen possible is different with each; some will

 bloat before high gloss can be achieved.
-Teacups require the most dense ceramic, teapots can tolerate and actually need some
+Teacups require the most dense ceramic; teapots can tolerate and actually need some porosity.
+The

-Color: Deep red varieties of Yixing can highly
+Color: Deep red varieties of Yixing can be highly

 vitreous.
 This is very unusual, and not fully understood, since iron-bearing bodies almost always fire dark brown.
 Darker browns and black coloration is more a matter of the mix of